Chicago casino proposals

-The Chicago Casino Proposals is a request for proposals made to the City of Chicago, for the first casino within city limits.
+The Chicago Casino Proposals is a request for proposals made to the City of Chicago, for the first permanent casino within city limits.
 There were 5 original proposals.
 After vetoing 2, there were 3 remaining after the first round of selections.
 This included the Bally's Tribune site, the Hard Rock International One Chicago site, and the Rush Street Gaming 78 neighborhood site.
 On May 5, 2022, Mayor Lori Lightfoot announced that the Bally's Tribune site was the choice as the location for a city casino.

 History

 In 1990, when Illinois enacted the Riverboat Gambling Act, casinos had to be located on a river, and had to set sail during gambling.
 Over time these restrictions throughout the state of Illinois were lessened.
 For instance, in 2011, Rivers Casino in Des Plaines had to be built over a shallow pit of water.
 In 2019, the state enacted a change (SB0516) to the Riverboat Gambling act which allowed land based casinos.

 When the 2019 amendment was passed, it also allowed a casino in Chicago.
 Discussion for a casino in Chicago had been happening for almost 30 years since gambling was allowed in Illinois.
 The primary reason for a casino in Chicago was due to large amount of tax revenue gained, which would amount to approximately $200 million in annual tax revenue.
 The tax rate would amount to one-third of all tax revenue from a new casino.
 The amendment allowed up to 4,000 slot machines or gambling table seats.
 Mayor Lightfoot was hoping for the amendment to include a provision for a city-owned casino, but the amendment did not include that.